 a.
 The Bayh-Dole Act releasing federal patents to PhRMA and Academic Medical Centers.

 b.
 The Hatch-Waxman Act promoting quick generic approval of equivalency in return for patent extensions to PhRMA

 c.
-PDUFA which provides fast-tracking of drug approval in return for pharmaceutical user fees funded by PhRMA.
+PDUFA which provided fast-tracking of drug approval in return for pharmaceutical user fees funded by PhRMA.

 d.
-The HIV/AIDS crisis further allows for liberalizing approvals creating fast-tracking evaluation and approval of new drug entities in cases of emergency.
+The HIV/AIDS crisis further allowed for liberalizing approvals creating fast-tracking evaluation and approval of new drug entities in cases of emergency.

 How did the AMA and its’ collaborators gain control of the marketplace during the Reagan, Bush and Clinton years?

 Individual pharmaceutical companies in the 1980’s and 1990’s engaged with the AMA in an effort to build new markets for their drugs and sell into those markets.

 a.
 Engage leaders in specialty fields.
 In return for their support they are paid as advisers, receive research funding and support in generating potential publications, and support for inclusion in governmental advisory boards and medical speaking roles.

 b.
 Experts develop specialty organizations.
 These “thought leaders” apply to the AMA to create specialty organizations in new fields like pain management, and establish their own “peer review” journals.